scrontab. Use scrontab when you need cron-style automation that integrates with Slurm’s scheduler, resource allocation, and accounting.

 Example #SCRON directive

---job-name specifies the name for the slurm job.
-In this example, we name the job "log_jobs".
-This name will appear in Slurm’s account systems, including sacct and squeue, making it easier to track and identify.
+--job-name specifies the name for the Slurm job.
+In this example, the job is named "log_jobs".
+This name appears in Slurm’s account systems, including sacct and squeue, making it easier to track and identify.

 Scheduling